DevRacoonDog7116/ai-avatar-interview/README.md

 ## Digital Human

 This project is a digital human that can talk and listen to you.
 It uses OpenAI's GPT-3 to generate responses, OpenAI's Whisper to transcript the audio, Eleven Labs to generate voice and Rhubarb Lip Sync to generate the lip sync.
-The tutorial to understand all the details of the repository can be found at [Monadical](https://monadical.com/posts/build-a-digital-human-with-large-language-models.html).

 The code performs four main tasks: